Top 8 resources to learn React and JavaScript

 A premium training course to strengthen your core JavaScript skills and master all ES6 has to offer.

-ECMAScript2015, also known as an ES6, is a general-purpose, object-oriented programming language that executes inside a host-provided environment.
+Sounds interesting?
+ECMAScript2015, also known as ES6, is a general-purpose, object-oriented programming language that executes inside a host-provided environment.
 Therefore, it is unable to function independently.

 It has over seven hours of video materials, but every second is worth watching.
-Wes Bos - Full Stack Developer, Speaker, and Teacher from Canada - can translate some very complicated nuances into something that can be easily understood.
+Wes Bos - Full Stack Developer, Speaker, and Teacher from Canada - can translate some complicated nuances into something easily understood.

 “You don’t know JS yet” (book series)